 With Papa John’s founder John Schnatter on his way off of the company’s board, Papa John’s path back to positive store sales will rely on a new marketing strategy, according to CEO Steve Ritchie.

-On Tuesday, the fourth-largest pizza chain by net sales, announced a settlement with its former chairman in which Schnatter will help the company select an independent director to replace him on its board.
+On Tuesday, the fourth-largest pizza chain by net sales, announced a settlement with its former chairman in which Schnatter will help the company select an independent director to replace him.
 Schnatter, who still owns about one-third of the company’s shares, also agreed to drop his lawsuit against Papa John’s filed in Delaware after he was ousted last July.

-Papa John’s spent the latter half of 2018 eliminating Schnatter from its branded assets after he uttered a racial slur, while also advertising limited time offers, a new loyalty program, and highlighting existing franchisees — as part of its Voice of Papa John’s campaign.
+Papa John’s spent the latter half of 2018 eliminating Schnatter from its branded assets after he uttered a racial slur during a May conference call, while also advertising limited time offers, a new loyalty program, and highlighting existing franchisees — as part of its Voice of Papa John’s campaign.
 Beginning this month, the chain will shift towards marketing the ingredients used in its products.

 “We firmly believe that our ingredients are what differentiate Papa John’s from our competitors,” said Ritchie during the company’s fourth quarter earnings call with analysts last week.
 “We will be launching TV and digital campaigns that show Papa John’s leaning into the story of our products and ingredients, and doing it in a way that is relevant to millennial and Gen Z consumers.”